cryptomator/android/README.md

 ./gradlew assembleLicenseDebug
 ```

-Before connecting to Onedrive or Dropbox you have to enter valid API keys in [secrets.properties](https://github.com/cryptomator/android/blob/develop/secrets.properties).
+Before connecting to Onedrive or Dropbox you have to provide valid API keys using environment variables: `ONEDRIVE_API_KEY` or `DROPBOX_API_KEY`.

 ## License